dmliao/wanderer/README.md

 ```

 > If no inputs are provided, wanderer will build in the current directory, assuming that the content lives in `./content`, the frame is in `./frame`, and the build should output to `./build`

-## Other Dependencies

-Image processing was tricky to handle, so currently requires two external tools beyond what we get from npm install:

-### exiftool

-Used to strip metadata from photos before putting them online.
-This can be downloaded from https://exiftool.org/, and needs to be on the path as `exiftool` for the relevant functionality to work.

-### pngquant

-Used to further compress PNGs beyond what `sharp` can do.
-This can be downloaded from https://pngquant.org/, and needs to be on the path as `pngquant`.

-## TODO

-* Figure out a method for handling lists and feeds.
-We don't want to have to add them to the build for every file, so we'll need some method to add to a specific page that those features are being used.
-(Probably in page level config.)
-    * Lists will also make `touch` a bit more complicated, as any file that pulls content from a different directory will need to be accounted for by touch.
-* Actually use it to build a website - this is mostly in 'thought experiment' level of implementation, and so probably has edge cases I haven't considered
-* Figure out how redirects should work.
-HTML can create redirects through https://www.w3docs.com/snippets/html/how-to-redirect-a-web-page-in-html.html